react-page/react-page/docs/plugins/slate.md

 // this will be our restricted slate const infoboxSlate = slate(def => ({
   ...def,
-  name: def.name + '/infobox', // give it some  name, it has to be unique
+  id: def.id + '/infobox', // give it some  name, it has to be unique
   hideInMenu: true, // We don't want to show it in the menu, we need it only for layout-plugins
   plugins: {
     headings: {